Js-Brecht/static-paths-1.8.2/README.md

 * Unpack patched packages into your repository

-* Add these packages to your `rush.json` packages inventory.
+* Add these packages to your `rush.json` packages inventory ([examine the changes here](https://github.com/Js-Brecht/static-paths-1.8.2/blob/master/rush.json)).

   > I find it easiest to leave `ensureConsistentVersions` turned off.
 If you don't then you will have to add a bunch of `allowedAlternativeVersions` to allow various package discrepancies between the production packages.